kire9613/KTH_master_thesis/TEAM4_PATHPLANNING.md

 Special for our solution:
 Biasing of sampling
 Smoothing

+* the sampling is biased so that the sampled point is the goal point every tenth sample, and a point close to the goal every tenth sample.
+This increases the likelihood that the RRT finds a short path between the start and goal position.
+* Also, path smoothing is used in order to reduce unnecessary turns.

 ## Local path planner - Hybrid A*
 A local planner is used to re-plan between way-points from the global planner, this is done continuously between the car position and the second next waypoint.
 Calling the local planner as often as possible works as obstacle avoidance, since the local planner is fed the updated map.